Pat Robertson controversies: Financial ties to politicians

-Comments on Chinese abortions
+Comments about Chinese abortions

-In a 2001 interview with CNN's Wolf Blitzer, he said that the Chinese were "doing what they have to do," regarding China's one-child policy, sometimes enforced with compulsory abortions, though he said that he did not personally agree with the practice.
+In a 2001 interview with CNN's Wolf Blitzer, Robertson said that the Chinese were "doing what they have to do", regarding China's one-child policy, sometimes enforced with compulsory abortions, though he said that he did not personally agree with the practice.
 The statement drew criticisms from a variety of groups, including the Family Research Council, Traditional Values Coalition, and Concerned Women for America.

 Racehorse ownership

 In April 2002, Robertson acknowledged buying a race horse, named "Mr. Pat", for $520,000.
 He told a New York Times reporter that his interest in the horse was based purely on its aesthetics.
 "I don't bet and I don't gamble.
 I just enjoy watching horses running and performing."
 Christian scholar Martin Marty criticised this statement by Robertson, stating "The whole culture of horse racing involves gambling, and all the money comes from people trying to hit it big gambling.
 This is like saying you're investing in a bordello but aren't in favor of prostitution."